crownstone/yodiwo-crownstone-node/README.md

     # not save all levels but only 0 to 4
     MaxLevelStore=warning

-## Gateway

-On the Cyient gateway, you will need the proper kernel drivers, update the module dependencies, and modprobe the module.

-    sudo cp usbserial.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial
-    sudo cp cp201x.ko /lib/modules/$(uname -r)/kernel/drivers/usb/serial
-    sudo depmod -a
-    sudo modprobe cp201x

-This should not lead to errors.
-If this works, edit `/etc/modules` and add `cp201x` on one of the lines.

 # Copyright

 For information about licensing and copyright, contact Crownstone (https://crownstone.rocks).